simpulton/angularjs-greensock-master-presenter/README.md

-Slideshow Using AngularJS and Greensock Timeline
+Realtime Slideshow Using AngularJS and Firebase
 =============================

-An AngularJS slideshow using the Greensock timeline.
+An realtime AngularJS slideshow using Firebase and Greensock TweenMax.